Daniel C. Lu, MD, PhD, Associate Professor of Neurosurgery

-Tali Homsey, BA completed a premedical post-baccalaureate program at Loyola Marymount University in 2015, after receiving a B.A. in Psychology with honors from California State University, Northridge.
+Tali Homsey, B.A. completed a premedical post-baccalaureate program at Loyola Marymount University in 2015, after receiving a B.A. in Psychology with honors from California State University, Northridge.
 She joined the Lu Lab in 2014 because of her interest in Neuroscience, where she has been involved in several studies that test motor and respiratory functioning of patients with spinal cord injury and amyotrophic lateral sclerosis.
-In her free time, Tali enjoys watching movies and spending time with family and friends.
+She hopes to continue her work in research as she pursues a medical career.
+In her free time, Tali enjoys traveling, Pilates, watching movies and spending time with family and friends.

 Stephanie Wang, BS

 Stephanie Wang is a second year medical student at the David Geffen School of Medicine.
 She graduated from Stanford University with a B.S. in Biology with Honors, Distinction, and a Field of Study in Neurobiology and conducted research with Professors Kang Shen and Gary Steinberg.
 In the Lu lab, she is now studying spinal cord circuitry and functional recovery of spinal cord injury patients.
 Stephanie is pursuing a career in neurosurgery, with an interest in stereotactic and functional surgery of the spine.

 Joe F. Jabre, MD